 every 4.0 release is going to have its own image set for both Ubuntu and Windows containers

-You can run RavenDB manually invoking
+You can run RavenDB docker container manually by invoking

 Run Ubuntu-based image: run-ubuntu1604.ps1